 - icon to the right of the backup selector input.

 If the primary selector for your step does not match an element, each of the backup selectors will be tested in order.
-Our test runners will wait the full Element Timeout duration before attempting the next selector.
+Our test runners will continually loop through the provided list of selectors over the course of the Element Timeout duration.
 If the test runner fails to match all of the selectors for a given step, the step will be marked as failing.

 Ghost Inspector's test editor allows you to setup "Network Filters" that can perform an action when a specific network request is encountered.
 This section appears below the steps in your test.